georgeshields/ResumeSite/README.md

 This web page serves as a more detailed version of my resume.
 It contains more information than what is given in my PDF file that I submit to employers.
 I decided to make this because I wanted to be able to add more information about me that might interest potential employers and so that I can give recruiters/hiring managers an opportunity to reach out to me directly through this webpage if they desire.

-So far the project just consists of an index.html file and a projects.html file.
+So far the project consists of an index.html file and a projects.html file.
 Will soon update the project with js files and/or react files for making the site more dynamic.
 Still drawing/designing the UI at the moment.

 Please feel free to use this project as a template for you own personal website.
 Make sure to acquire your own api key and to never share it.